AIS1002-OOP-V23/Greeter/README.md

 Demo of creating

 1. Executable using a header-only library (branch header-only)
-2. Executable the sources of a library directly (branch sources)
+2. Executable using the sources of a library directly (branch sources)
 3. Executable using a (compiled) library (this branch)